Olivier723/LP2A/README.md

 Each turn a player can choose to draw from the deck or from the discard pile

 For now the starting part works, ie the part when the players can start playing

+Need to make it so that each player has to flip two of their cards to determine who's the first to play.